+In Multi-Agent systems (MAS), agents negotiate over task allocation, resource allocation and conflict resolution problems.
+Until now almost all related work on negotiation can be categorized into two general classes: cooperative negotiation and competitive negotiation.
+In competitive negotiation, agents are self-interested and negotiate to maximize their own local utility; in cooperative negotiation, agents work to find a solution that increases their joint utility - the sum of the utilities of all involved agents.
+Little work has been done to study negotiation between these two extreme cases.
 We feel that as the sophistication of multi-agent systems increases, MAS will be neither simple market systems where each agent is purely self-interested, seeking to maximize its local utility, nor distributed problem solving systems where all agents are completely cooperative working to maximize their joint utility.
-This will occur for two reasons.
-First, agents from different separate organizational entities will come together to dynamically form virtual organizations/teams for solving specific problems that are relevant to each of their organizational entities [3].
+This will occur for the following reasons.
+First, agents from different separate organizational entities will come together to dynamically form virtual organizations/teams for solving specific problems that are relevant to each of their organizational entities [2].
 How these agents work in their teams will often be dependent on the existence of both long term and short-term relationships and conform to their underlying organizational entities.
-Also, even for agents from self-interested organizations, it might be beneficial for them to be partially cooperative when they are in the situations where they will have repeated transactions with other agents from other organizational entities.
-Additionally, agents may be involved concurrently with more than one virtual organization while doing tasks for their own organizational

-Secondly, even agents working solely with agents of their own organizational entities will take varying attitudes in the spectrum of fully cooperative to totally self-interested in order for the organization to best achieve its overall goal.
+Secondly, even for agents from self-interested organizations, it might be beneficial for them to be partially cooperative when they are in the situations where they will have repeated transactions with other agents from other organizational entities.
+Thirdly, agents may be involved concurrently with more than one virtual organization while doing tasks for their own organizational entities.
+Additionally, even agents working solely with agents of their own organizational entities will take varying attitudes in the spectrum of fully cooperative to totally self-interested in order for the organization to best achieve its overall goal.
 This perspective is based on a bounded-rational argument: it is not possible from a computational or communicational perspective for an agent to be fully cooperative, because the agent needs to take into account the utilities of all agents in the organization and the state of achievement of all organizational goals to be fully cooperative.
-Thus, it may be best for the organization to have agents being partially cooperative in their local negotiation with other agents rather than being fully cooperative in order to deal more effectively with the uncertainty of not having a more informed view of the state of the entire agent interested, half-cooperative; mostly self-interested, slightly cooperative; etc. For example, let's consider the supply chain example in Figure 1.
+Thus, it may be best for the organization to have agents being partially cooperative in their local negotiation with other agents rather than being fully cooperative in order to deal more effectively with the uncertainty of not having a more informed view of the state of the entire agent organization.

+Given the complex organizational context in multi-agent systems, it is not enough for an agent simply to be purely self-interested or completely cooperative.
+It needs to have more flexible negotiation attitudes between these two extreme cases.
+Let's consider the supply chain example in Figure 1.
 There are different organizational relationships among agents.
-For instance, there is an agent (agent_IBM_2) who produces hard drives, belonging to the IBM company.
+For instance, there is an agent (agent_IBM_2) who produces hard drives, belonging to the IBM Company.
 It provides hard drives for three different agents, with the following organizational relationships to it:

-Given the complex organizational context in multi-agent systems, it is not enough for an agent simply to be purely self-interested or completely cooperative.
-It needs to have more flexible negotiation strategies between these two extreme cases, i.e. half-self-